pitanyc/essienoel.com/README.md

 # Dawn Smith - Barbados Premier Wedding Planner - Website

-This is the source code of [http://www.essienoel.com](http://www.essienoel.com/).
+This is the source code of: [http://www.essienoel.com](http://www.essienoel.com/).

 A professional website for the best wedding planner in Barbados: **Dawn Smith**.